rounak-dutta/RPI-Pico-16-BTn-MIDI-Controller-using-CircuitPython/README.md

 # RPI-Pico-16-BTn-MIDI-Controller-using-CircuitPython
     A simple portable USB MIDI controller based on Raspberry-PI Pico, written in Circuit Python.

-# YouTube Link for My Demo:
+# YouTube Link for the Device Usage Demo:
     https://youtu.be/kVHYq4UNdmo

 # Other Links/ References: